Intra Company Transfer

 In 2016, the Canadian Immigration Authorities made changes to the Express Entry system which allowed intra-company transferees to earn extra points towards their CRS score without requiring them to receive a Labour Market Impact Assessment (LMIA).
 Ever since then, ICT has been an increasingly popular pathway to Canadian permanent residence for business owners and their employees.

-ICT provides business owners with the opportunity to fulfil their dreams of expanding their business within Canada, a pathway towards Canadian permanent residence and, eventually, citizenship.
+ICT provides business owners with the opportunity to fulfill their dreams of expanding their business within Canada, a pathway towards Canadian permanent residence, and, eventually, citizenship.

 About an ICT Program…